ni/nilrt/README.md

 3. #### Set up pyrex
    Build (or pull) the `build-nilrt` pyrex container image.
     ```bash
-    bash ./docker/create-build-nilrt.sh  # will tag the image as build-nilrt:latest
+    bash ./docker/create-build-nilrt.sh  # will tag the image as build-nilrt:${NILRT_codename}

     # Verification
-    docker images build-nilrt:latest  # should print the image you just built
+    docker images build-nilrt  # should print the image you just built
     ```

 4. #### Set up build environment